Skip to content

 Default: true

-Explicitly allows anonymous access for the CAP dashboard API, passing AllowAnonymous to the ASP.NET Core global authorization filter.
+Explicitly allows anonymous access for the CAP dashboard API by passing AllowAnonymous to the ASP.NET Core global authorization filter.

 • AuthorizationPolicy